-Get names, addresses, and contact information of eyewitnesses if they want to provide their account.
-Eyewitnesses aren’t obligated to give their side of the story; however, if they choose to speak with you or police, they may be able to provide additional information that can be used to determine fault.
-Your Columbia car accident lawyer may wish to use their account of what happened when you file your claim.
+Get the names, addresses, and contact information of eyewitnesses if they want to provide their accounts.
+Eyewitnesses aren’t obligated to give their side of the story; however, if they choose to speak with you or the police, they may be able to provide additional information that can be used to determine fault.
+Your Columbia car accident lawyer may wish to use their account of what happened when you filed your claim.

 After you’ve done all you can at the scene, it’s important to focus on your recovery.
-When you’re assessing yourself for injuries right after an accident, you may think that your injuries aren’t that severe, or you may think you’re unscathed.
+When you’re assessing yourself for injuries right after a motor vehicle accident, you may think that your injuries aren’t that severe or that you’re unscathed.

-However, there are often stress and shock hormones that are flooding your system after the traumatic experience of the car wreck.
+However, there are often stress and shock hormones flooding your system after the traumatic experience of the car wreck.
 These can mask your symptoms and make it seem like you don’t have any injuries.
-Allow the emergency responders to assess your injuries and then make an appointment with your doctor for another evaluation as soon as possible.
+Allow the emergency responders to assess your injuries, and then make an appointment with your doctor for another evaluation as soon as possible.

 An auto accident can cause many types of injuries.
 Let’s take a look at some of the common ones and how they can affect your life.

 What Are the Most Common Car Crash Injuries?